 Some drive in more visitors, clients, etc. It’s your duty as a smart content marketer to follow the stats and analyze the situation.
 And if possible identify possible ways you can repeat the positive results while dropping the ineffective ones.

-You Don’t Create Value
+You Create Content With Zero Value

 One other major reasons why most content fails is because there is no value created in the piece of content you post.